funkybob/django-nap/docs/datamapper/index.rst

 Here is some code to explain how these concepts work.
 We will continue to use the Person class and PersonMapper class defined above.

-Note that these methods only update its fields of he model instance.
+Note that these methods only update the fields of the model instance.
 You will need to call save() yourself to commit changes to the database.

 Using _reduce: